Contact Us Today (424) 372-3112

 The information that will be made available to the public will be your name, a photo, identifying information such as height/weight, hair color, physical identifying marks like tattoos or scars, known aliases, and what you were charged with.

 The convicted person must update this information with the authorities yearly within five days of your birthday or five days after moving residences.
-If you are required to register as a sex offender, it is in your best interest to contact a defense attorney who can help ensure that you are fulfilling the requirements.
+This process involves providing updated personal and residence information, and it is in your best interest to contact a defense attorney who can guide you through this process and ensure that you are fulfilling the requirements.

 Contact Our Law Firm For a Consultation